-“Waqf e Taam” represents the finishing end of a specific verse of Furqan e Hameed.
-It is also known as the “Perfect Stop”.
-It is represented simply by a circle at the conclusion of a Quranic line.
-The reciter has to stop here and take a breath before continuing reading further.
-It also shows the complete deliverance of the message in that sentence, so a narrator should look back at the verse, fully grasp its gist and get ready to learn about the following lines.
+“Waqf e Taam” represents the final end of a particular verse from Furqan Hameed.
+It is also known as the perfect stop.
+It is represented simply by a circle at the end of the Qur’anic line.
+The reader should stop here and take a breath before continuing on.

 مـ – The Compulsory Stop

-The sign of “Waqf e Laazim” bounds the reader to stop reading at this point, as the word laazim means imperative or to do at any cost.
-It is so because if one does not take a pause here, the entire meaning of the sentence will alter radically.
+The sign of “Waqf e Laazim” bounds the reciter or the qari to stop recitation at certain point, as the word laazim means mandatory.
+It is so because if one does not stope or pause thereon, the entire meaning of the sentence will alter radically.

 ج – The Permissible Stop

-“Waqf e Jaaiz” points toward completion of matter discussed in that fragment of the Ayah, so one needs to stop here, although it is not obligatory to do so, so that it can absorb the meaning discussed in previous part, and get ready to know about new matter in the following part of same verse.
+“Waqf e Jaaiz” points toward the completion of the matter discussed in that passage of the verse, one needs to pause here, though it is not obligatory, in order to comprehend the meaning discussed in the previous part, and prepare to become acquainted with the new matter in the verse.
+The next part of the same verse.

 صلي– Preference for Continuation